 My understanding is that Guillaume, 28 years old, is moving to hit 30 employees very soon.
-On the one hand he’s at the sexy SEO consultant level, yet on the other I think he reads less than I do and probably doesn’t have as deep a level of expertise as I do.
+On the one hand, he’s at the sexy SEO consultant level, yet on the other, I think he reads less than I do and probably doesn’t have as deep a level of expertise as I do.
 But then again, he owns/runs a firm, and his core competence is on business building, which goes back to the country club networking thing.
-And he’s got a great social media guy like Nic to back him up anyways ;).
+And he’s got a great social media guy like Nic to back him up anyway ;).

 Finally, and similarly to J-F, look at Lee Odden’s photostream and tell me he doesn’t fit neatly in the sexy category!